The Lost Boys: Background

-A March 5, 1985 Variety news item announced that the independent production company Producers Sales Organization (PSO) bought first-time screenwriters Janice Fischer and James Jeremias's Lost Boys script for $400,000 on February 20, 1985.
-PSO announced their acquisition of the project at American Film Market 1985.
-Later Warner Bros. joined the project, taking over domestic distribution and some foreign territories.
+A March 5, 1985, Variety news item announced that the independent production company Producers Sales Organization (PSO) bought first-time screenwriters Janice Fischer and James Jeremias' Lost Boys script for $400,000 on February 20, 1985.
+PSO announced their acquisition of the project at the American Film Market in 1985.
+Warner Bros. later joined the project, taking over domestic distribution and some foreign territories.

-The film's title is a reference to the characters featured in J.M.
-Barrie's Peter Pan stories, who – like vampires – never grow old.
-According to Day, the central theme of The Lost Boys, "organised around loose allusions to Peter Pan", is the tension surrounding the Emerson family and the world of contemporary adolescence.
-The film was originally set to be directed by Richard Donner and the screenplay, written by Janice Fischer and James Jeremias, was modelled on Donner's recent hit The Goonies (1985).
-In this way the film was envisioned as more of a juvenile vampire adventure with 13 or 14 year old vampires, while the Frog brothers were "chubby 8 year-old Cub Scouts" and the character of Star was a young boy.
-When Donner committed to other projects, Joel Schumacher was approached to direct the film although Donner eventually received credit as an executive producer.
+The film's title is a reference to the characters featured in J. M. Barrie's Peter Pan stories, who—like vampires—never grow old.
+Jeremias said, "I had read Anne Rice's Interview with the Vampire, and in that there was a 200-year-old vampire trapped in the body of a 12-year-old girl.
+Since Peter Pan had been one of my all-time favourite stories, I thought, 'What if the reason Peter Pan came out at night and never grew up and could fly was because he was a vampire?'"
+According to academic William Patrick Day, the central theme of The Lost Boys, "organized around loose allusions to Peter Pan", is the tension surrounding the Emerson family and the world of contemporary adolescence.

+The film was originally set to be directed by Richard Donner, and Fischer and Jeremias' screenplay was modeled on Donner's recent film The Goonies (1985).
+In this way the film was envisioned as more of a juvenile vampire adventure with 13 or 14-year-old vampires, while the Frog brothers were "chubby 8 year-old Cub Scouts" and the character of Star was a young boy.
+When Donner committed to other projects, Joel Schumacher was approached to direct the film, although Donner eventually received credit as an executive producer.
 He came up with the idea of making the film sexier and more adult, bringing on screenwriter Jeffrey Boam to retool the script and raise the ages of the characters.